-DPE-02 - Youth Media Literacy (ALC)
+DPE-02 Youth Media Literacy (ALC)

-Fund mini-grants to community prevention contractors to target entry-level middle and high school students (grades 6th and 9th), teaching media literacy skills designed to counter pervasive, cultural and advertising influences that promote alcohol use.
-NMDOT/ TSB will contract with a media literacy expert and curriculum designer to work with local community prevention contractors.
+Aligns with 2009 CTSP Emphasis Areas: 12.
+Young Driver Crashes and 2.
+Alcohol/ Impaired Driving Continue to fund mini-grants to community prevention contractors to target entry-level middle and high school students (grades 6th and 9th), teaching media literacy skills designed to counter pervasive cultural and advertising influences that promote alcohol use.
+NMDOT/ TSB will contract with an illiteracy expert and curriculum designer to work with local community prevention contractors.

-DPE-03 - Social Host Ordinance Awareness (ALC)
+DPE-03 Social Host Ordinance Awareness (ALC)

-Fund mini-grants to communities to develop and conduct an intervention with parents and other homeowners to educate them about their liability as social hosts serving alcohol.
-In NM, close to 80% of UAD occurs in homes, and this approach is a national emerging "best practices" environmental strategy to prevent UAD.
+Aligns with 2009 CTSP Emphasis Areas: 12.
+Young Driver Crashes and 2.
+Alcohol/ Impaired Driving Fund mini-grants to communities to develop and conduct an intervention with parents and other homeowners to educate them about their liability as social hosts when serving alcohol.
+Assessing readiness will be key for mini-grant distribution.
+Nationally, close to 80% of UAD occurs in homes, and this approach is a national emerging "best practices" environmental strategy to prevent UAD.